NBN outages and service status in Numurkah, Victoria

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Numurkah, State of Victoria
+NBN Issues Reports Near Numurkah, Victoria

 Latest outage, problems and issue reports in Numurkah and nearby locations: